yumi-modding/FS22_ContractorMod/README.md

  - [ ] Train/horse not tested yet
  - [ ] Display other characters names like in MP game
  - [ ] Debug command to ease passenger positioning in vehicles
- - [ ] First character should have selected player style when starting a new game instead of default style

 You can open issues based on your tests but please be the more precise possible so I can reproduce and understand it.
 You can inform if you find things working correctly that I did not tested yet.